CS121Fresh/compiler/README.md

 ## Functionality

-The user input, which is a piece of Coconut code, is compiled into Python and the resulting code is returned.
+The API tries to compile the input, which is a piece of Coconut code, into Python.
+If the process is successful, the resulting Python code is returned.
+Otherwise, error messages are returned.

 ## Known Problems